Breast fullness and heaviness often result from hormonal changes, fluid retention, or underlying medical conditions.

 Apart from natural hormonal cycles, several medical conditions can cause persistent breast fullness or heaviness that should not be ignored:

-- Mastitis: An infection of breast tissue often seen during breastfeeding that causes inflammation, redness, pain, and swelling.
+- Mastitis: An infection or inflammation of breast tissue, often seen during breastfeeding, that can cause pain, warmth, redness, swelling, and sometimes fever.

-- Cysts: Fluid-filled sacs within the breast that may enlarge over time causing localized fullness or lumps.
+- Cysts: Fluid-filled sacs within the breast that may enlarge or become tender, causing localized fullness or lumps.

-- Fibrocystic Breast Changes: Benign changes where fibrous tissue thickens alongside cyst formation leading to lumpy texture with tenderness.
+- Fibrocystic Breast Changes: Benign changes where fibrous tissue and cysts can create a lumpy texture with tenderness, often more noticeable before menstruation.

-- Lymphedema: Swelling caused by lymphatic fluid buildup due to blocked lymph vessels after surgery or radiation therapy.
+- Lymphedema: Swelling caused by lymphatic fluid buildup, sometimes occurring after breast surgery, lymph node removal, or radiation therapy.

 The Impact of Lifestyle Factors on Breast Sensations

 Lifestyle choices can influence how your breasts feel too.
-Wearing an ill-fitting bra lacking proper support may strain ligaments inside your breasts (Cooper’s ligaments), increasing discomfort especially in larger-breasted women.
+Wearing an ill-fitting bra lacking proper support may strain breast ligaments and surrounding tissues, increasing discomfort especially in larger-breasted women.
 Choosing bras designed for your activity level with adequate support reduces unnecessary pulling sensations that contribute to heaviness feelings.

 Nutritional Factors Affecting Breast Fullness

-- Sodium: Excess salt leads to water retention amplifying breast swelling.
+- Sodium: Excess salt may contribute to water retention, which can amplify breast swelling in some people.

-- Poor Hydration: Can worsen fluid imbalance increasing discomfort sensations.
+- Poor Hydration: Can worsen general fluid imbalance and make discomfort feel more noticeable.

 Treatment Options for Breast Fullness and Heaviness